Concrete Patio and Porch Resurfacing

 It’s best to resurface your concrete when temperatures are relatively mild, between 50˚F and 60˚F. According to Dallas, Texas concrete contractors, when temperatures reach high levels, water will evaporate from the surface of the concrete too quickly, and cause the concrete to stiffen too soon, which can potentially lead to cracking.
 If you absolutely must install concrete in hot weather, apply a fog spray to create moisture and prevent the overlay from drying too quickly.
 Freezing temperatures are also not suitable, because the concrete will be too stiff and hard to apply.

-It’s also important to make sure your porch’s expansion and control joints are not sealed.
+It’s also important to make sure your patio or porch’s expansion and control joints are not sealed.
 These are gaps which allow the concrete to expand and contract without cracking.
 Ask your concrete contractor to cover the joints with duct tape or some other material before the overlay is applied, to keep them from getting sealed.

 Allow the newly treated concrete patio surface or concrete porch surface to dry for at least 6 hours before you walk on it.